allenben746/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a Javascript library that allows a dev to build a project using modular components - mkaing the code easy to read and understand.
+React also takes a lot of workload of the DOM by rendering code on a "virtual DOM."

 - [ ] What does it mean to _think_ in react?

+    Thinking in React to me means to break the prpject down into modules, as React allows the dev to import/export functions & components.
+In this way the devs code becomes simple to read and understand.
+I see a React project as a car - the car has many parts but they all rely on eachother.
+It's easy for a mechanic (dev) to breakdown the car and fix the part that is broken (function/component).

 - [ ] Describe state.

+    "state" is a JavaScript Object that starts with a default value that can be manipulated over time.
+We can use state to keep track of anything.

 - [ ] Describe props.

+    Props is short for "properties."
+It is a variable that you can assign to a component to give it flexibily and easier to read code.
+Props can be seen as the components parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects is something that affects the app outside the scope of the app/function being executed.

 ## Project Set Up